The Strange Case of Origami Yoda: Mr. Howell

 Gorman Howell is the most notorious teacher at McQuarrie - loud, impatient, and no-nonsense.
 He is the most likely teacher to assign Dwight In School Suspension.
 Kellen often compares him to Jabba the Hutt (other times a rancor and the space slug from The Empire Strikes Back).
 At first, he seems all in favor of FunTime and refuses to listen to disagreement, until he shows FunTime to the horror of the parents at Rabbski's conference, having used an origami "Jabba the Puppett" (additionally claiming he was his favorite character).
 During the sixth book, he enforces the rules of the Washington DC field trip with an iron fist, and is furious when Tommy, Lance, Kellen and Harvey threw paper airplanes (Harvey's bounced off his head), then distraught when Kellen's plane gets stuck on the wing of the Bell X-1, additionally showing the same "mutual respect Hutts have for each other" with a museum curator.
 He later becomes Principal Rabbski's love interest.

 Supporting characters

 Mr. Good Clean Fun

 An occasional guest at McQuarrie, who sings annoying songs to teach students about cleanliness.
-In the final book, he is one of the bus drivers.
+In the final book, he is one of the chaperones.
 He has a sock puppet named Soapy the Monkey, who is known to swear (always shown in random symbols).

 Lance Alexander

 A member of the Origami Rebellion, and Amy's love interest.
+He is one of Yoda friends.